 We highly recommend getting out of the main cities and enjoying day trips to areas like Ashikaga, you’ll see another side of the country, there’s more open space, it’s relaxed and it’s a great opportunity to connect with the locals who are usually very welcoming of visitors with a shared interested in their area.

-While we consistently find the Japanese people kind and extremely helpful, even with our very limited ability to communicate in their language any effort you can make is appreciated.
-We try to add to our few key words and phrases each trip and there are some very helpful apps now available that make travelling to these areas with less English signage and information even easier.
+While we consistently find the Japanese people kind and extremely helpful, even with our very limited ability to communicate in Japanese.
+Any effort you can make is appreciated.
+We aren’t gifted with languages but try to add to our few Japanese words and phrases each trip and there are some very helpful apps now available that make travelling to these areas with less English signage and information even easier.

 Google translate is one option that works well for translating signs but has well-known issues with voice.
 We have recently found a far better (and free) alternative is VoiceTra.
 You simply set the from and to language and then speak into the microphone and it translates it both in verbal and written form and it’s very accurate.
 We sat down and tested it out one evening in Osaka over dinner with a local and it enables quite a robust conversation.